 Complacency: a feeling of being satisfied with how things are and not wanting to try to make them better.

 Churches, more than any organization on the planet, should always be seeking to improve.
-The message of the gospel is timeless, but the need to connect with and reach people, the need to improve quality of the ministry, and the need to lead Christians to productively serve in kingdom work must constantly be improved!
+The message of the gospel is timeless, but the need to connect with and reach people, the need to improve the quality of the ministry and the need to lead Christians to productively serve in kingdom work must constantly be improved!
 It’s worth investing in and working on.
 The ministry and the role of the church in the lives of people has limitless potential.

 Complacency in a church leads to some serious issues:

 Three words I always struggle with in ministry: contentment, comfort, and satisfaction.
 Though we want to be content in our roles and the mission field we are given, we have an obligation to see what needs to be improved and changed.
 We must, to some degree, be unsatisfied with the way things are in order to help bring about what could be.
 We must be comfortable with a culture in our ministry of trying to improve, grow and figure out ways to reach people.
 But we can’t become satisfied the way we are as an organization.
 In a recent staff meeting, we asked where each leader was dissatisfied.
 If you want to get some conversation going, ask that question!
 The end result was focused, however, on knowing that we needed to move to what could be.
 I would rather have someone thinking they wanted to improve than someone who thought things were great as is.
 Someone in the church must look at things from this angle.

 2) No Longer Willing to Change to Reach People